DeltaZulu-OU/DeltaZulu.Agent/docs/ROADMAP.md

 - **Complete**: target decision/documentation is recorded; no implementation claim is implied.
+- **Active**: the current implementation focus; its completion evidence has not yet been met.
 - **Planned**: accepted work not yet implemented.
 - **Transitional**: current code intentionally differs while a later phase is pending.